 At first there is a ball of clay.
 I use a local white clay resulting in a good white porcelain (PSH Clay).
 It’s very plastic and easy to work with, it’s widely used.
 Which you’ll want because you will have to combine it with other products and you want them to work well together.

-The whole modeling process can be done at home or at a studio but the firing of your pieces implies a professional kiln.
+The whole modeling clay process can be done at home or at a studio but the firing of your pieces implies using a professional kiln.
 There is no firing porcelain in a kitchen oven.
-Kilns temperatures go as high as 2000 degrees +.
+In fact, kilns temperatures go as high as 2000 degrees and even hotter.
 Porcelain fires at 2000 degrees at least twice, this means special equipment : gloves, ventilation, respirators, safe non flammable surroundings etc. That’s another good reason to take a class and learn to operate a kiln, eventually.

-So my number one advice is : take a class.
+So my number one advice for taking on sculpting clay is : take a class.
 It will save time, energy, frustration, money and lead you on a good path, whether you’d like to pursue this professionally or keep it a fell good hobby.

 When it comes to the tools, you won’t need a ton of them, your hands should be enough for the first tests.
 You will use a variety of tools at your studio and in class, you’ll soon notice some suit you better than others.
 This will change over time too.
 At first I loved carving leather hard clay with a knife and now I’m more into smooth finishes with a soft sponge.
 It all depends on what you’ll like to achieve.
 I published a list of my pottery tools if you’re interested.